Thelonedevil/OTBProject/CONTRIBUTING.md

 Please refer to <a href="http://www.chiark.greenend.org.uk/~sgtatham/bugs.html" target="_blank">this essay</a> for more information about submitting helpful bug reports.

+If you're submitting a feature request (or other non-bug issue) to the Issue Tracker, please make sure to describe it as clearly and in as much detail as possible.

 ##Code

 We would love for you to contribute code to the project.
 When doing so, however, please conform to the following guidelines.